abirAbhuiyan/hishabee-internship-final-task/README.md

 ## Test Results
 - Each test generates a dedicated log file (e.g., P001_log.txt)
 - Logs include detailed execution steps with timestamps
-- Final status is displayed in console output

 ## Test Data
 - Test credentials are hardcoded in scripts (for evaluation purposes)